 Opportunities for connectivity southwards from PT Kalteng Green Resources are provided by PT Ramang Agro Lestari (RAL), an industrial tree concession with 8,090 ha of forested orangutan habitat remaining (Figure 10).
 PT Ramang Agro Lestari is owned by PT Graha Utama Lestari, which is itself owned by PT Ciliandry Anky Mandiri, whose owners are Silvia and Martias Fangiono.
-Silvia and Martias are the owners of Ciliandry Angky Abadi.
+Silvia and Martias are the owners of Ciliandry Angky Abadi52.

-The Fangiono family started in the Indonesian timber sector operating PT Surya Dumai Industri before moving into the palm oil sector via Ciliandry Angky Abadi, FAP Agri (formerly PT Fangiono Agro Plantation) and First Resources Limited, one of the biggest palm oil producers in Southeast Asia. beneficial owner.
-There is also substantial evidence that links First Resources to Ciliandry Angky Abadi, where First Resources also denies.
-A complaint against First Resources is currently going through the RSPO to have First Resources' RSPO membership include Ciliandry Angky Abadi.
+The Fangiono family started in the Indonesian timber sector operating PT Surya Dumai Industri before moving into the palm oil sector via Ciliandry Angky Abadi, FAP Agri (formerly PT Fangiono Agro Plantation) and First Resources Limited, one of the biggest palm oil producers First Resources' RSPO membership include Ciliandry in Southeast Asia54.

-The Fangiono family group has a very opaque corporate structure, where they employ the use of shadow companies and secrecy jurisdictions to hide ownership.
-This \is possibly to distance their flagship company, First Resources, from activities that are not compliant with NDPE policies and RSPO membership commitments.
-For example, in the time that First Resources has been both a member of the RSPO and been committed to an NDPE policy, FAP Agri and Ciliandry Angky Abadi have cleared an estimated 60,000 ha of forest and Ciliandry Angky Abadi have had conflicts with local communities in all but one of their subsidiaries.
+The Fangiono family group has a very opaque corporate structure, where they employ the use of shadow companies and secrecy jurisdictions to hide ownership54.
+This is possibly to distance their flagship company, First Resources, from activities that are not compliant with NDPE policies and RSPO membership commitments.
+For example, in the time that First Resources has been both a member of the RSPO and been committed to an NDPE policy, FAP Agri and Ciliandry Angky Abadi have cleared an estimated 60,000 ha of forest and Ciliandry Angky Abadi have had conflicts with local communities in all but one of their subsidiaries54.

 There is substantial evidence that connects Ciliandry Angky Abadi, FAP Agri and First Resources.
-They often share resources and staff members.
-For example, First Resources Limited is owned by Eight Capital Incorporated, which lists Wirastuty Fangiono as one of its major shareholders.
-Despite First Resources denying it for over a decade, a definitive connection between them and FAP Agri was proven in December 2020 when FAP Agri became listed on the Indonesian stock exchange and Wirastuty Fangiono was revealed to be FAP Agri's beneficial owner.
+They often share resources and staff members54.
+For example, First Resources Limited is owned by Eight Capital Incorporated53, which lists Wirastuty Fangiono as one of its major shareholders.
+Despite First Resources denying it for over a decade, a definitive connection between them and FAP Agri was proven in December 2020 when FAP Agri became listed on the Indonesian stock exchange and Wirastuty Fangiono was revealed to be FAP Agri's beneficial owner54.
 There is also substantial evidence that links First Resources to Ciliandry Angky Abadi, which First Resources also denies.
-A complaint against First Resources is currently going through the RSPO to have First Resources' RSPO membership include Ciliandry Angky Abadi.
+A complaint against First Resources is currently going through the RSPO to have Angky Abadi.

 Ciliandry Angky Abadi has a poor sustainability performance and has not hitherto committed to conservation initiatives.
-In January 2022, nine of Ciliandry Angky Abadi's concessions, three in Papua and six in Central Kalimantan, were among the over 2,000 concession permits revoked by the President of Indonesia.
+In January 2022, nine of Ciliandry Angky Abadi's concessions, three in Papua and six in Central Kalimantan, were among the over 2,000 concession permits revoked by the President of Indonesia55.

-'Despite First Resources denying it for over a decade, a definitive connection was proven'
+[•] Despite First Resources denying it for over a decade, a definitive connection was proven'